input-output-hk/peras-design/site/reports/tech-report-2.md

 ## Fetching

+> [!Question]
+> In `Fe4`, do we want to specify that a new preferred chain is chosen only if the previously preferred chain is less weightier?
+As it stands now, a node might keep switching its preferred chain if there is a tie.

 At the beginning of each slot:
 - `Fe1`: Fetch new chains $\mathcal{C}_\text{new}$ and votes $\mathcal{V}_\text{new}$.
 - `Fe2`: Add any new chains in $\mathcal{C}_\text{new}$ to $\mathcal{C}$, add any new certificates contained in chains in $\mathcal{C}_\text{new}$ to $\mathsf{Certs}$.